ibm-cloud-docs/openshift/openshift_observability_reference.md

 {: shortdesc}

-Existing monitoring configurations that you manually set up and that were not created with the Red Hat OpenShift on IBM Cloud observability plug-in cannot be deleted with this command.
+Existing monitoring configurations that you manually set up and that were not created with the {{site.data.keyword.openshiftlong_notm}} observability plug-in cannot be deleted with this command.
 {: note}